alexvictoor/node-hiccup/README.md

     tag: "HICCUP",                // tag used in the logs for hiccup measures

-    idleController: false,        // when set to true enable an extra event loop
+    idleController: false,        // when set to true enable a forked process
                                   // to measure idle workload.

     idleTag: "CONTROL_IDLE",      // tag used in the logs for idle workload measures